15 Best Things to Do in Newtown (CT)

 Kettletown State Park

-Facing the Lower Paugussett State Forest from the Southbury side of the Housatonic River is Kettletown State Park, more than 600 acres of beautiful waterfront scenery.
+Facing the Lower Paugussett State Forest from the Southbury side of the Housatonic River is Kettletown State Park.
+What you get here are more than 600 acres of beautiful waterfront scenery.

-This land was originally inhabited by Pootatuck Indians, whose main occupation was farming, raising squash, apples, beans and tobacco.
+This land was originally inhabited by Pootatuck Native Americans.
+Their main occupation was farming, raising squash, apples, beans and tobacco.

-They were also known for their innovative drum communication system that allowed them to pass a message over 200 miles in only two hours.
+They were also known for their innovative drum communication system.
+This sophisticated method allowed them to pass a message over 200 miles in only two hours.

-People continue to find arrowheads on this land, but the Pootatucks’ village here was submerged with the construction of the Stevenson Dam in 1919.
-People come for hikes, fishing, camping and picnicking, and although there are beaches, swimming has been suspended after the discovery blue/green algae.
+People continue to find arrowheads on this land, but the site of the Pootatucks’ village here was submerged with the construction of the Stevenson Dam in 1919.

 15. Dickinson Memorial Park